TheSoftwareHouse/babelsheet-js/docs-src/configuration.md

   </p>
 </details>

 `BABELSHEET_SPREADSHEET_NAME` - sheet name.
-If it's not provided then all sheets will be obtained.
+If it's not provided then all the sheets will be obtained.
 <details>
   <summary id="how-to-get-spreadsheet-name">How to get spreadsheet name</summary>
   <p>